HMS Wrestler

-HMS Wrestler (D35) was a built by the Royal Navy during the First World War and active from 1939 to 1944 during the Second World War.
+HMS Wrestler (D35) was a W-class destroyer built by the Royal Navy during the First World War and active from 1939 to 1944 during the Second World War.
 She was the first Royal Navy ship to bear that name, and the only one to do so to date.

 Construction and design

 On 9 December 1916, the British Admiralty placed an order for 21 large destroyers based on the V class as part of the 10th War Construction Programme, which became the Admiralty W class.
 This order included two destroyers, and Wrestler, to be built by Swan Hunter.

 Wrestler was 312 ft long overall and 300 ft between perpendiculars, with a beam of 26 ft 6 in and a draught of between 10 ft 9 in and 11 ft 11+1/2 in depending on load.
 Displacement was 1100 LT standard, and up to 1490 LT deep load.
 Three oil-fed Yarrow boilers raising steam at 250 psi fed Brown-Curtis geared steam turbines which developed 27,000 shp, driving two screws for a maximum designed speed of 34 kn.
 The ship carried 368 LT of oil giving a range of 3500 nmi at 15 kn.

 The ship had a main gun armament of four 4-inch Mk V QF guns in single mounts on the ship's centreline.
 These were disposed as two forward and two aft in superimposed firing positions.
 A single QF 3-inch (76 mm) 20 cwt anti-aircraft gun was mounted aft of the second funnel.
 Aft of the 3-inch gun, six 21-inch torpedo tubes were carried, mounted in two triple mounts on the centreline.
 As built, the W-class had a complement of 134 officers and other ranks.

 Wrestler, the first ship of that name to serve with the Royal Navy, was laid down at Swan Hunter's Wallsend shipyard during July 1917, and was launched on 25 February 1918.
 She was commissioned on 1 May 1918, and was completed on 15 May that year.